datWeazel/alt-V-NativeUI/README.md

 # alt:V-NativeUI
 This project is a port of [RageMP-NativeUI by XMGamingMaster](https://github.com/XMGamingMaster/RageMP-NativeUI) for alt:V. It provides a simple way to use NativeUI menus in your clientside scripts.

+_You can find a TypeScript version of this resource here: https://github.com/DurtyFree/alt-V-NativeUI_

 __NativeUI is not a standalone resource!
 You need to include NativeUI in every resource in which you want to use NativeUI menus!__
 # Usage